-Options make a versatile trading tool.
-They are becoming more and more popular among the beginners and the retail traders in the stock markets.
+Options can be a complex and intimidating world for beginners, but it can also offer significant opportunities for investors.
+They make a versatile trading tool.
 Buying and selling of options on stock exchanges is called as options trading.

-Options offer a lot of advantages to options traders.
+They offer a lot of advantages to the traders.
 They allow trading stocks in big quantities by paying very small amount of money.
 The profits potential is much higher for options buyers with small risk involved.
-That is the reason for the popularity of options among the retail traders and the beginners in trading.
+That is the reason for their popularity among the retail traders and the beginners in trading.

-Although options have the potential to yield big profits with small amount invested, the risk in options trading is also equally big.
+Although they have the potential to yield big profits with small amount invested, the risk is also equally big.
 If not done diligently and with proper plan, you may lose your money fast.
-So, it is important that you know what are options and how options work before you go for options trading.

 What Are Options

-Options work in the form of contracts.
+They work in the form of contracts.
 These contracts can be weekly or monthly (fixed by the stock exchanges) having weekly or monthly expiry.
-After the expiry date, the value of the contract becomes zero (we will learn about it lower down the order under ‘contract expiry date’).
+After the expiry date, the value of the contract becomes zero.

-Depending upon the option to exercise and expiry of the options contract, options are of two types – American options and European options.
+Depending upon the time to exercise and expiry of the contract, options can be American or European.

-American options can be exercised anytime before the contract expiry date.
-American options are very popular among the traders.
+American options can be exercised any time before the contract expiry date.
+They are very popular among the traders.
 The reason is that the traders can buy underlying stocks though options contract by paying small option premium and keep it as long as before the expiry date.
-Near the dividend announcement date by the company, they can exercise their option and take the delivery of the underlying stocks and become eligible for dividend payout.
+Near the dividend announcement date by the company, they can exercise them and take the delivery of the underlying stocks and become eligible for dividend payout.

-European options do not have such luxury for the options traders.
-These options can be exercised only on the day of contract expiry.
-So, the traders can not take the delivery of the stocks if the dividend payout date is earlier than the contract expiry date.
+European options do not have such luxury for the traders.
+They can be exercised only on the day of contract expiry.
+So, the traders cannot take the delivery of the stocks if the dividend payout date is earlier than the contract expiry date.

 Types Of Options

-By definition, a call option gives the buyer of the option the right to buy the underlying security at a specific price on or before the specific time period.
+By definition, a call option gives the buyer of the option the right to buy the underlying asset at a predetermined price on or before the contract expiry date.

-If a trader is expecting prices to go up for a stock, he/she can simply buy a call option.
+A trader expecting stock prices to go up can simply buy a call option.
 This is equivalent to buying stocks which the trader will want to sell when the stock prices increase.
-As the stock price rises, the call option price also increases.
+As the stock price rises, the value of call option also increases.

-When the underlying stock price increases, the trade may sell (exercise) his call option and close the trade.
+The trader may sell (exercise) the call at higher price and close the trade.
 The difference between selling and buying the call option is his/her profit.

 Thus, when we have bullish view on any underlying, we can buy a call option.

-By definition, a put option gives the buyer of the option the right to sell the underlying security at a specific price on or before the specific time.
+By definition, a put option gives the buyer of the option the right to sell the underlying asset at a predetermined price on or before the contract expiry date.

 As the stock prices fall, the price of a put option increases.
 Buying a put option is like short selling a stock in margin trading.
 However, with put option, you can carry forward your short position to next day unlike margin trading which is only available for intraday trading.

-Each option has some important components which you must know to learn options trading.
+An option has some important components which you must know.
 These are five components: